kellytheace/maxkelly-repository/Project Euler/PE-Notes.md

     `;
   }

-  // You could also add a method to run the solution, if safe log() {
+  // Method to run the solution (for de-bugging) log() {
     console.log(this.display());
   }